 - The surviving spouse or child of a military member who died in the line of duty, not due to misconduct (in most of these cases, these family members are eligible for TRICARE, not CHAMPVA).

 An eligible CHAMPVA sponsor may receive medical care through the VA health care system based on their veteran status.

 CHAMPVA ends on the date of remarriage unless you are 55 years or older.

-If you are a widow(er) of a qualifying sponsor and you remarry, and the remarriage is later terminated by death, divorce, or annulment, you may reestablish CHAMPVA eligibility.
-The beginning date of your reeligibility is the first day of the month after termination of the remarriage.
-To reestablish CHAMPVA eligibility, copies of the marriage certificate and death, divorce, or annulment documents (as appropriate) must be provided.
+If you are a survivor of a qualifying sponsor and you remarry, and the remarriage is later terminated by death, divorce, or annulment, you may reestablish CHAMPVA eligibility.

 Beneficiaries age 18 to 23

-When a CHAMPVA-eligible beneficiary turns 18, CHAMPVA requires that the beneficiary submit proof to CHAMPVA of full-time enrollment in an educational institution for benefits to continue.
+When a CHAMPVA-eligible beneficiary turns 18 they must submit proof to CHAMPVA of full-time enrollment in an educational institution for benefits to continue.

 Primary Family Caregiver

-A Veteran's Primary Family Caregiver may also be eligible to receive medical care through CHAMPVA if the Primary Family Caregiver is not entitled to care or services under a health care plan.
+A veteran's primary family caregiver may also be eligible for CHAMPVA if they aren't entitled to care or services under a health care plan.